Topdev0706/Blockchain-Bitcoin-/README.md

 * Providing a proof of receipt mechanism.
 * Making data public.
 For example, stock market prices.
   See https://www.factom.com/blog/intrinio-factom-announce-collaboration
-https://explorer.factom.org/chain/0464bf13a66ed62d8196c51292caedaecbd8dfe245acdbd1aafdac9ed9d77b1b
+  The following link is to the Factom blockchain explorer with the lookup showing a sample Intrinio market data entry block https://explorer.factom.org/chain/0464bf13a66ed62d8196c51292caedaecbd8dfe245acdbd1aafdac9ed9d77b1b
 * Acting as a smart contract oracle.
 In this scenario, a smart contract (running on a decentralized network such as RSK or ethereum) can use the factom blockchain to extract reliable/verifiable data and act accordingly.